0.01

 @runmailcap = true

-These variables that you manually add to the top of the config files are undisturbed by launching and exiting RTFM.
+All the variables above that you manually add to the top of the config files are undisturbed by launching and exiting RTFM.

-You can also use W inside of RTFM to write all the parameters mentioned above to the config file - instead of adding them manually.
+You can use W inside of RTFM to write all the parameters mentioned above to the config file - instead of adding them manually.
+Example: You press + to add emacs to your list of whitelisted interactive programs.
+Then you would want to press W to update @interactive in your config file so that emacs is permanently whitelisted as an interactive program for you.

 To exit RTFM without writing any changes to you marks or list of tagged items, exit with Q. They will then remain the same as when you launched RTFM for that session.